projectara/greybus-spec/source/operations.rst

 ==================

-Greybus communication is built on the use of |unipro| messages to send information between modules.
+Greybus communication is built on the use of |unipro| messages to send information between Modules.
 And although |unipro| offers reliable transfer of data frames between interfaces, it is often necessary for the sender to know whether the effects of sending a message were what was expected.
 For example, a request sent to a |unipro| switch controller requesting a reconfiguration of the routing table could fail, and proceeding as if a failure had not occurred in this case leads to undefined (and possibly dangerous) behavior.
-Similarly, the AP Module likely needs to retrieve information from other modules;
+Similarly, the AP Module likely needs to retrieve information from other Modules;
 this requires that a message requesting information be paired with a returned message containing the information requested.

-For this reason, Greybus performs communication between modules using Greybus Operations.
-A Greybus Operation defines an activity (such as a data transfer) initiated in one module that is implemented (or executed) by another.
+For this reason, Greybus performs communication between Modules using Greybus Operations.
+A Greybus Operation defines an activity (such as a data transfer) initiated in one Module that is implemented (or executed) by another.
 The particular activity performed is defined by the operation's type.
 An operation is implemented by a pair of messages--one containing a request, and the other containing a